Spin-lattice couplings in $3d$ ferromagnets: analysis from first-principles: RESULTS

 For the DM-like terms when $k\neq i(j)$, analogous reasoning can be drawn as for the isotropic contributions, respecting the general symmetry properties of the $\boldsymbol{\mathcal{D}}_{ijk}^{\mu}$ parameters discussed above.
 The norm becomes at least one order of magnitude lower when compared to the $k = i$ counterpart situation, with its $\mu$-component approaching zero whenever the $ij$ pair belongs to a mirror plane in $\mu$ (which is not violated by the displacement $\mathbf{u}_{k\neq i(j)}$).
 An example of the calculated values of $D_{ij}^{z}$ for $k \neq i(j)$ (with $ij$ and $ik$ pairs of nearest-neighbor sites) in bcc Fe is shown in the inset of Fig. \ref{fig:mml-ferromagnets}(d), as a function of the displacement.
 For this case, we obtain a variation of $\mathcal{D}_{ijk}^{z,\mu=z}\sim 0.005$ mRy/\AA for the atoms $i,j,k$ at $(\frac{1}{2}a,\frac{1}{2}a,\frac{1}{2}a)$, $(a,0,0)$, and $(0,0,0)$, respectively -- however $\mathcal{D}_{ijk}^{z,\mu=z}\rightarrow0$ if the atom $j$ is positioned at $(0,0,a)$ for $\textbf{u}_{k}=\hat{z}$.
 Although generally the case for pure ferromagnets, the order-of-magnitude difference between $k\neq i(j)$ and $k = i$ couplings may be not true when the displaced atom $k$ is a high spin-orbit center following the Fert-Levy model for the DM interactions \cite{Fert1980}, as also reported by Ref. \cite{Lange2023}.
 Natural examples are L1$_0$ FePt, CoPt, P$m\bar{3}m$ FeRh, among others.
 In such materials, it is expected that the magnetoelastic Hamiltonian in momentum space (to describe the magnon-phonon interactions) \cite{Ruckriegel2020} will require accounting for several neighbor combinations in real space during the Fourier transformations due to the relevance of the long-range DMI-like couplings.

 Together with the DMI-like terms, naturally also symmetric-anisotropic Heisenberg interactions will be induced by the local breaking of inversion symmetry when an atom is displaced; the $\hat{z}$-component, for instance, can be calculated as $\varGamma_{ijk}^{z,\mu}=\frac{1}{2}(\Gamma_{ijk}^{xy\mu}+\Gamma_{ijk}^{yx\mu})$.
 As can be seen in Fig. \ref{fig:mml-ferromagnets}(c), they are at least one order of magnitude lower than the correspondent antisymmetric (DMI-like) interactions -- a trend that is thus followed by its contribution to the magnetoelastic energy density in the continuum limit (see Appendix \ref{sec:continuum-limit}).
 Moreover, from the $3d$ ferromagnets analyzed, surprisingly Ni has the strongest induced $\varGamma_{ijk}^{z,\mu}$ interactions.
-When emergent in a static lattice primarily due to geometric reasons, as in the case of the kagome $A$V$_3$Sb$_5$ (where $A$ is either Cs, Rb, K) compounds \cite{Karmakar2023,Hasan2023}, the symmetric anisotropic Heisenberg exchange couplings have been argued to be relevant to stabilize complex magnetic textures \cite{Karmakar2023,Yambe2022} and nonreciprocal magnons \footnote{Defined as magnons that at momentum $\mathbf{q}$ have different energy from those at $-\mathbf{q}$} \cite{Hayami2022}.
+When emergent in a static lattice primarily due to geometric reasons, as in the case of the kagome $A$V$_3$Sb$_5$ (where $A$ is either Cs, Rb, K) compounds \cite{Karmakar2023,Hasan2023}, the symmetric anisotropic Heisenberg exchange couplings have been argued to be relevant to stabilize complex magnetic textures \cite{Karmakar2023,Yambe2022} and nonreciprocal magnons \cite{Hayami2022}.
 Thus, when those terms arise from the coupling to the lattice degrees of freedom, they might be linked to the emergence of nonreciprocal magnetoacoustic waves.